HAL at LIMOS✯

 Finally, you must indicate in the LIMOS intranet under your identity what your idHAL is.

-To modify your identity on the LIMOS intranet, log in to https://limos.fr, then click on the 'Intranet / Site Administration' tab.
-You will find your identity in the 'People' tab of the intranet.
+To modify your identity on the LIMOS intranet, log in to https://limos.fr, then click on the 'Intranet / Administration Site' tab.
+You will find your identity in the 'Personnes' (People) tab of the intranet.

-This operation can be lengthy and complex depending on the number of publications to add.
+This operation can be time-consuming and complex depending on the number of publications to add to the collection.

 Either you have control (i.e., are the owner) of all problematic publications and can log in to each to add an additional collection (that of LIMOS), or you can request co-ownership (on HAL in the dropdown tabs on the right) to perform this operation.

-If it is too complicated for you to regain ownership of these publications, you can (with the approval of your theme or axis leader) send us a list of HAL URLs for these publications so that we (the collection managers) can add the LIMOS collection to each of them.
+If it is difficult for you to recover ownership of these publications, you can (with the approval of your theme or axis leader) send us a list of HAL URLs for these publications so that we (the collection managers) can add the LIMOS collection to each of them.